-encompassing - its spirit embracing persons in African communities and beyond to people of other racial groups, as well who also must benefit from African hospitality.
+While social capital is confined to specific social units in the corporate organisations, normally people with similar interests or goals, as a philosophy - Ubuntu is more encompassing - its spirit embracing persons in African communities and beyond to people of other racial groups, as well who also must benefit from African hospitality.

-However, some negative effects that social capital produce in society have also been noted.
-For instance, Cohen and Prusak noted how strong social loyalty and trust of the Nazi Brown Shirts during Adolf Hitler's reign normalised their aberrant behaviour.
-Likewise Gathogo noted that national or tribal or clan affinities, where trust and loyalty rule, may be abused to serve anti-social behaviour with catastrophic consequences.
-To illustrate this Gathogo draws our attention to the Rwanda genocide of 1994.
-43
+However, some negative effects that social capital produces in society have also been noted.
+For instance, Cohen and Prusak noted how strong social loyalty and trust of the Nazi brown-shirts in Hitler's time normalised their aberrant behaviour.
+44 Likewise Gathogo noted that national or tribal or clan affinities, where trust and loyalty rule, may be abused to serve anti-social behaviour with catastrophic consequences.
+To illustrate this, Gathogo draws our attention to the Rwanda genocide of 1994.
+45 Or as Sonal Panse asserts, Ubuntu "could lead to conformist behaviour in order to achieve solidarity ...
+Group Politics and Herd Menatliy - which could derail the common goal."46